tamarastojchevska/MSE-Web-App/README.md

 ### Homework 2
 Because this homework uses parts of the previous homework (Homework 1), it is necessary to download both folders, [Homework1](Homework1) and [Homework2](Homework2).
 Firstly, to run the application, the [app.py](Homework2/tech_prototype/app.py) script needs to be executed and then the URL http://127.0.0.1:5000 to be entered in the browser.
 ### Homework 3
 This homework can be executed independently from the previous homeworks.
 To run the application, the [app.py](app.py) script needs to be executed first and then the url http://127.0.0.1:5000 to be entered in the browser.
+To access it through another device (i.e. mobile), type in the second IP given which opens port 5000 to devices on the same wifi network the application runs on.
 ### Homework 4
 - This homework requiers a Docker Engine installed on the machine.
 To run the application follow the steps [here](https://github.com/tamarastojchevska/MSE-Web-App/tree/master/Homework4#how-to-build-the-images-and-run-the-app-locally).
 - The application is hosted on Azure.
 It can be accessed through the following link https://mkse.azurewebsites.net/